 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network A SNF where your spouse is living at the time you leave the hospital.
 Smoking and Tobacco Use Cessation (Counseling to Stop Smoking or Tobacco Use) If you use tobacco, we cover two counseling quit attempts within a 12- month period as a preventive service.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+30% coinsurance for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+You pay these amounts until you reach the out- of-pocket maximum.
 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who \$0 copayment - 20% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit.
-You pay these amounts until you reach the out-of-pocket maximum.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising of a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who \$0 copayment - 20% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit.
+You pay these amounts until you reach the out- of-pocket maximum.
 Your provider may need to obtain prior authorization.
-20% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit.
-You pay these amounts until you reach the out-of-pocket maximum.
+30% coinsurance for each Medicare-covered supervised exercise therapy (SET) visit.
+You pay these amounts until you reach the out- of-pocket maximum.